swisscom/cf-reverse-proxy/README.md

 # CF Kibana Proxy

-This small proxy app helps you to make your Kibana dashboard from an [ELK instance](https://docs.developer.swisscom.com/service-offerings/elk.html) publicly available.
+This small proxy app helps you to make your Kibana dashboard from a Swisscom Application Cloud [ELK instance](https://docs.developer.swisscom.com/service-offerings/elk.html) publicly available.
 For it to work, the app needs to be bound to your ELK service instance.

 ## How to use